 Animals that are deceased, stray, injured, or wild

-If your child has had contact with any potentially hazardous substance or has been playing in a fire-damaged area, wash their hands and any other exposed body part thoroughly, including flushing of the eyes.
+If your child has had contact with any potentially hazardous substance or has been playing in a fire-damaged area, wash their hands and any other exposed body part thoroughly.
+Flush their eyes, too.
 Remove any exposed clothing and wash separately as soon as possible.

-Signs of emotional distress can be different depending on your child's age, and include:
+Signs and symptoms of distrss can be different depending on your child's age, and may can include:

 Physical complaints (for example, stomach aches, headaches, generally feeling unwell)